carolinejobson/Local-Library/README.md

 # Thinkful Assessment: Local Library

-Local-Library is a web page that uses Javascript algorithms to render various statistics on a dashboard.
+Local-library is a web page that uses Javascript algorithms to render various statistics on a dashboard.

 # Project Description